nextgis/nextgisweb/doc/admin/install.rst

     distributions.
 But we run it under LTS-version Ubuntu Linux, and this instruction was tested on Ubuntu Linux 18.04.

-  - We don't provide support for running NextGIS Web on other distributions.
+  - We don't provide community support for running NextGIS Web on other distributions.
 So if you any installation-related issue, please try to reproduce a problem on Ubuntu Linux 18.04 before you report them.

 - PostgreSQL database with PostGIS and hstore extensions enabled: